RahimaDev/AER_TER_Registration/README.md

 # To visualize the result:

-cloudcompare.CloudCompare TER_Lines.objTRRR.obj
+cloudcompare.CloudCompare    TER_Lines.obj          TRRR.obj

 # If you use our algorithm in any of your publications or projects, please cite our paper:

 DJAHEL, Rahima, MONASSE, Pascal, et VALLET, Bruno.
 A 3D SEGMENTS BASED ALGORITHM FOR HETEROGENEOUS DATA REGISTRATION.
 The International Archives of Photogrammetry, Remote Sensing and Spatial Information Sciences, 2022, vol. 43, p.
 129-136.

-#If you have any questions, you can send an email to :
+# if you have any questions, you can send an email to :

 rahima.djahel@enpc.fr